can-lehmann/uxnjit/README.md

 Apache License, Version 2.0

-`uxn.c` is licensed under the MIT License, see the license header in `uxn.c` for more information.
+`uxn.c` and `uxn.h` are licensed under the MIT License, see the license headers for more information.